Shakes Mashaba was right when he said the best team lost, but that is just too often the case with South Africa in major competition.

 Bad luck played a major part in Monday’s reversal against top-ranked Algeria at the start of their tournament but there was also the customary slip of concentration and tactical naivety that keep the team from achieving its full potential.

 A missed penalty is most unfortunate and properly put down to bad luck.
+But the manner in which it was taken illustrates South Africa are not as well planned as they should be at this level.

 According to the coaching staff, Tokelo Rantie is one of three players delegated to take penalties in what seems more of a random afterthought than a vital detail.
 The way that captain Dean Furman explained it afterwards, there was no designated kicker – it was up to whoever wanted to take it.